fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 people who are not on stage.
 These people are the norm and most of the industry is made up of people who develop software as a job but in their spare time they may have any range of other interests.

-## How will AI impact developer jobs, and what skills will remain valuable in the future?